 M.S.
 Degree Requirements

-In order to meet the requirements for the awarding of the M. S. degree, students must complete coursework that closely mirrors the MSVS program curriculum.
+In order to meet the requirements for the awarding of the M. S. degree, students must complete coursework that closely mirrors the MS program curriculum.
 In all, students must complete at least 41 semester hours of graduate credits, with 37 required course credits and at least 4 elective credits.

 Based on the student's academic background, programs o training, individual areas of interest, and any memorandum of understanding between an academic institute and Pacific University, the MSVS Program may allow exemption or substitution of some required vision science courses, based on previous coursework or professional experiences.
 However, course exemption or substitution is limited to the required courses and does not apply to elective courses.